Vishing Scam: How AVP Suite Protects You from Identity Theft

 Cybercriminals use several vishing tactics to achieve their goals:

-Fraudsters impersonate financial institution (bank) representatives, claiming there is trouble with your account.
-They urge you to verify your identification or transfer funds, leading to credit card fraud scams or identification theft.
+Fraudsters impersonalize themselves as representatives of a financial institution (bank) that there is trouble with your account.
+They are usually required to verify identification or transfer funds for credit card fraud scams or to steal identity.

-Attackers could fake being tax officers or law enforcement officials, threatening legal action unless you immediately provide them with sensitive information.
+Attackers could fake being tax officers or law enforcement officials and threaten legal action unless you immediately provide them with sensitive information.

 Cybercriminals pretend to be technical support agents, claiming your device is inflamed with malware.
-They provide to “repair” the issue, only to put in malicious software programs or steal your data.
+They offer to “repair” the issue, only to install malicious software programs or steal your data.

 Exploiting your empathy, scammers ask for donations during emergencies or natural disasters, often using vishing to gather your credit card information.